Cerebrovinny/data_science_python/README.md

-This repositorie to do python data science course
+# Data Science Course with Python

+## This course covers topics like:
+- Samples
+-
+-